Norma, Lazio

 Norma is a comune (municipality) in the Province of Latina in the Italian region Lazio, located about 50 km southeast of Rome and about 14 km northeast of Latina in the Monti Lepini range.

 Its territory houses the Gardens of Ninfa.
 A summer camp was once held there.

+History

+Following Justinian I's invasion of Italy in 535, the area has become part of Byzantine-controlled Italy under the Exarch in Ravenna.
+In 743, it was given to Papal control and later became part of the Papal States.